dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 - **Mean Absolute Error(MAE)**

 Similar to one above, this loss takes absolute error difference between target and predicted output.
 Like MSE, this as well measures the magnitude of error without considering their direction.
 The difference is MAE is more robust to outliers since it does not make use of square.
+This error is also known as L1 loss.

 $$
 \begin{aligned}